NUMISMATIC AUCTIONS

 At the premises of Mowbray Collectables (Main Highway, Otaki) by appointment;

-or at the West Plaza Hotel, Wellington: Friday 19th September from 9am (prior to the auction).
+or at the West Plaza Hotel, Wellington: Friday 20th March (prior to the auction).

 FURTHER INFORMATION ON LOTS